abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Run InstallUpdate2.bashrc.sh script to quickly copy **list.sh** above to ~/.bashrc
 Should do too is clicking it, and copy Bash functions inside then paste into ~/.bashrc
 **list-su.sh** differs only in having superuser request; `sudo` command prefix.
-However it cannot be applied with -in, -de option
+However it cannot be applied with de, -i option

 Find and list specific file, directory, link or any filesystem type recursively while keep utilizing **find** utility useful options.
 To narrow down search:
 <pre>
-- To find only directory, file, executable or link type, suffix path with /, //, /// or ////
+- To find only directory, file, executable, or link type, suffix path with /, //, /// or ////
 - To get better control in search by regular expression				-E or -re
 - To search in case sensitive			-cs.
 (Defaults to insensitive, -ci)
 - to filter by creation, acces or, modification pass time, use -c, -a, -m an easier use than find (the found number is rounded up to the given)